paco-ambilab/JobQueue/README.md

 [![License](https://img.shields.io/cocoapods/l/Job.svg?style=flat)](https://cocoapods.org/pods/Job)
 [![Platform](https://img.shields.io/cocoapods/p/Job.svg?style=flat)](https://cocoapods.org/pods/Job)

+## Description

+JobQueue is the way to avoid nested callbacks(Callback Hell).
+It is similar to `PromiseKit`.
+The main difference is this framework prefers not to pass or return value between jobs/tasks.
+Those values cause a complexity of maintaining due to one job/task change causing the change of the other job/tasks.
+To simplify it, we prefers to have a data dependency(Environment variable) in JobQueue and jobs who are in the same JobQueue will share that environment variable.

+`JobQueue` contains a list of  `Job`s and run them with sequence.
+It also provides features including:
+- [-] timeout
+- [-] time measurement
+- [-] log delegate

+`Job` contains a callback to execute the instruction.
+It also provides features including:
+- [-] timeout
+- [-] time measurement
+- [-] retry

+you can treat Job is a data class to storing the detail of job and allow JobQueue to make it runnable.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements